-A doctor/physiotherapist will see you before you are sent home after your surgery.
+A doctor / physiotherapist will see you before you are sent home after your surgery.
 They will explain the exercises you will need to do and give you further advice to guide you through your recovery.
-See pages 13 to 14 for more information on physiotherapy and exercises.
+For more information on physiotherapy and exercises, please see the end of this leaflet.